Rohan08125/stock-portfolio-analysis/README.md

-# SPortfolio Optimization using Modern Portfolio Theory
+# Portfolio Optimization using Modern Portfolio Theory

 This project performs stock portfolio analysis using historical market data.
 It simulates thousands of portfolios and visualizes the Efficient Frontier